 Seen the landscape above and wondered where you need to go to see that beautiful view?
 The answer is Xingping, China!

-While it's really hard to choose where you want to spend your vacations, Yangshuo is a favorite vacation stop for ILP volunteers and this incredible spot is right next to it.
+While it's really hard to choose where you want to spend your vacations in China, Yangshuo is a favorite and this incredible spot is right next to it.
 When visiting Yangshuo, take a day or two to visit Xingping, a small Chinese fishing village located just a couple miles away!

-When I was an ILP volunteer in China, I loved XingPing so much that I made sure to take my group there when I went on ILP again for basically no cost as a head teacher.
+When I was an ILP volunteer in China, I loved XingPing so much that I made sure go again when I was back in China for my second trip.
 Here are some of my insider tips on visiting this cute fishing village:

 - How To Get There (+Getting Around XingPing)